 The partnership dispute lawyers at Feldman & Feldman are also familiar with the different types of general partner liability, from joint and several liability of general partners to vicarious liability for the acts of employees and direct liability for individual actions.
 We can help determine who is responsible and protect your best interests.

 Houston Partnership Dispute Lawyers

 Partnership disputes do not pop up overnight.
 Oftentimes disputes begin with small disagreements that snowball out of control.
 The Houston partnership dispute lawyers at Feldman & Feldman can help protect your business and your best interests.
-The sooner you have Feldman & Feldman by your side, the sooner you can resolve your dispute.
+The sooner you have a partnership dispute lawyer by your side, the sooner you can resolve your disagreement.
 Contact us today to schedule a consultation to discuss your case.